yurichan28/torrench/README.md

 		* General Uploader
 	* Fetch Torrents on basis of pages [1 page yields 30 results (max)].
 	* Fetch Comments on basis of pages [Useful when torrent has large number of comments, and not all comments are intended to be fetched].

+### Note
+* A torrent might take long to fetch results.
+I have generally faced this issue when running torrench for the first time.
+When this happens:
+	* Abort the ongoing search [Ctrl+C]
+	* Search again.
+The second time generally works fine.

+---

 ## Options
 ```bash
 usage: torrench [-h] [-t] [-p LIMIT] [-c] [-v] [search]